Oluwasetemi/school_of_engineering_v4/slides.md

 ```

 The HTML interface APIs is not limited to accessing attribute values.
 The DOM provides insight into the current state of the UI.
 HTML APIs can access all of that information.
-You can access the length of a video, where a view is in the current playback, and if the video (or audio) has finished playing with <kbd>HTMLMediaElement.duration</kbd>, <kbd>HTMLMediaElement.currentTime</kbd>, and <kbd>HTMLMediaElement.ended</kbd> respectively.
+You can access the length of a video, where a view is in the current playback, and if the video (or audio) has finished playing with `HTMLMediaElement.duration`, `HTMLMediaElement.currentTime`, and `HTMLMediaElement.ended` respectively.

 ---
 hideInToc: true